top of page

 (Cancer)

-Cancer as a disease name is a poor descriptor of what is happening and is a bad conceptual understanding of what is actually going on.
+Cancer as a disease name is a poor descriptor of what is happening and conveys a bad conceptual understanding of what is actually going on.

 What is actually happening is: pathogenic cellular proliferation, and it looks like this: